rccyx/osyx/README.md

 </div>

 > [!IMPORTANT]
-> This is not a distro, nor a pile of dots.
-No one command install yet, but, you can already pull individual pieces (the theming setup, the login screen, the standalone tools) and run them today.
+> This is still in beta, there's no one command install yet, but, you can already pull individual pieces (the theming setup, the login screen, the standalone tools) and run them today.
 See [Can I use this today?](#can-i-use-this-today)

 ## TL;DR